spread-ai/docs-appsmith-fork/docs/reference/widgets/category-slider.md

 #### Options `array<object>`

 Allows you to set the labels and unique values for the items.
-You can add these labels and values directly from the user interface or use JavaScript by providing options in JSON format, like:
+You can add these labels and values directly from the user interface or use JavaScript by providing options in JSON format:

 ```js
 [